vighnesh1477/OVIS-Vehicle-to-Vehicle-Signaling/README.md

 In such situations, the absence of clear information from the vehicle ahead can make it difficult for a following driver to decide whether to **overtake, wait, or avoid overtaking**.

-## ⚠️ The Problem

-Overtaking on roads can become risky when the driver has limited visibility of the road ahead or cannot reliably determine whether an overtaking maneuver is safe.

-In such situations, the absence of clear information from the vehicle ahead can make it difficult for a following driver to decide whether to **overtake, wait, or avoid overtaking**.

 ### 🎥 Problem Scenario

 https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/blob/main/a_Create_a_photorealis%20(2).mp4